Tuesday, November 5, 2024

 Temperature anomalies were high in September 2024, while there have been ENSO-neutral conditions since May 2024 through September 2024.
 Parts of Antarctic sea ice were hit by very high anomalies, of over 10°C, while very little sunlight is yet reaching Antarctic sea ice in September.

-The image below, adapted from Copernicus, illustrates that for most of the year, temperatures in 2024 have been higher than in 2023.
-The temperature was 15.06°C on October 24, 2024, a record high for the time of year.
+The Copernicus image below illustrates that for most of the year, temperatures in 2024 have been higher than in 2023.
+The temperature was 14.71°C on November 2, 2024, a record high for the time of year.

-The image below, based on ERA5 data from early 2023 through October 25, 2024, indicates that, overall, temperature anomalies have been rising strongly since the start of El Niño, a rise that has continued during ENSO-neutral conditions into La Niña.
+The image below, based on ERA5 data from early 2023 through November 2, 2024, indicates that, overall, temperature anomalies have been rising even before El Niño started, a rise that has continued during El Niño, during ENSO-neutral conditions and into La Niña.

-Note that the above anomalies are calculated from 1991-2020, which isn't pre-industrial.
-When using a pre-industrial base, temperature anomalies will be a lot higher.
+Note that the above temperature anomalies are calculated from 1991-2020, which isn't pre-industrial.
+When using a pre-industrial base, the anomalies will be a lot higher.

-The above image, created with NASA data through September 2024 while using a 1903-1924 custom base, illustrates that the monthly temperature anomaly has been more than 1.5°C above this base for each of the past consecutive 15 months, and even more when compared to a pre-industrial base.
+The above image, created with NASA data through September 2024 while using a 1903-1924 custom base, illustrates that the monthly temperature anomaly has been more than 1.5°C above this base for each of the past consecutive 15 months.
 The red line shows the trend (2-year Lowess Smoothing) associated with the rapid recent rise.

 Mechanisms accelerating the temperature rise

-As illustrated by the image below, there are at least seven mechanisms that are accelerating the surface temperatures rise, and therefore are accelerating sea ice decline.
+As illustrated by the image below, there are at least seven mechanisms that can accelerate the rise in surface temperatures, and thus in turn accelerating sea ice decline.

 Each of these seven mechanisms are feedbacks that are also described at the feedback page and in earlier posts.
-These seven mechanisms are grouped together here since they all relate to changes in snow and ice cover, wind patterns and ocean currents, i.e. the orange part of the stacked bar chart at the conclusion of this article.
+These seven mechanisms are grouped together here since they all relate to changes in snow and ice cover, changes in oceans and changes in wind patterns, i.e. the orange part of the stacked bar chart at the conclusion of this article.
 In other words, as temperatures rise on the Southern Hemisphere, these seven mechanisms could contribute to dramatic sea ice loss around Antarctica over the next few months.
 The are described below in more detail:

 1. latent heat buffer loss ➭ less heat gets consumed by melting (feedback #14)